 When observed through the microscope it’s easy to see why some people are afraid of them.
 Like most insects, ants also have 3 body regions.
 The difference is that ants have very distinct regions, making them easy to recognize.

 Workers, as the most abundant members of the colony, don’t have wings, while ants responsible for reproduction may have them.
-These ants are also much bigger than workers and they usually command the colony.
-They can also leave the nest for mating purposes a few times a year which is very similar to termites.
+Reproductive ants are also much bigger than workers and they usually command the colony.
+They can also leave the nest for mating purposes a few times a year.

 Ant Nests & Behavior

-Ant nests can take different shapes or forms.
-Usually, ants make their nest in the soil or under the rock, and they make several entrances, in case the nest gets compromised.
+Usually, ants make their nest in the soil or under the rock, and they make several entrances in case the nest gets compromised.
+Some species build nests in trees, without creating cavities, while other ants don’t make nests at all.

 In terms of behavior, ants are easily distinguished.
 When someone says you’re working like an ant, that’s a very valuable compliment.
 Ants are known as being hard workers, as well as having incredible strength.

-They can be very small (1/16 inch), medium (1/16 to 3/8 inches), and large (more than 3/8 inches).
-If the workers are equal in size in a colony, that’s a monomorphic colony, as opposed to the polymorphic colony, when the workers are of different sizes.
+If the workers are equal in size in a colony, this is referred to as a monomorphic colony, as opposed to the polymorphic colony, when the workers are of different sizes.

 Types of Ants: How to Identify Them?